DimitrisZisis/4CseqR/README.md

 The user have to create two text files (primer_filename, restriction_filename) with the primer sequences and the enzyme recognition sequences for each experiment  and also the fastq read files (fastq_filename).
 The restiction_filename which includes the restriction enzyme is also used as pattern in the trimming step of this function for the specific experiment.
 ```
-primer_filename = "path to the directory where primer.txt is t"
+primer_filename = "/home/dimitris/4CseqR/Data/primer_seq.txt"
-restriction_filename = "patht to the directory where bait.txt is "
+restriction_filename = "/home/dimitris/4CseqR/Data/restriction_seq.txt"
-fastq_filename="path to the directory where fastq file is"
+fastq_filename = "/home/dimitris/4CseqR/Data/INDEX_1_5.fq"
+# Run the triming the reads in fastq files
 PrimerSeq <- readLines(primer_filename)
 RestrEnzyme <- readLines(restriction_filename)
 SelectReads=select.reads(fastq_filename, PrimerSeq[1], RestrEnzyme[1], pattern)
 writeFastq(SelectReads, paste("INDEX_1_5", sep="_", "treatment_results.fq"))

 ```

 Another additional process which can be done in preprocessing is the filtering of short reads in the output file which can be done by grep
 ```
 select_reads <- grep("^.{31}$", sread(SelectReads))
 SelectReads <- SelectReads[select_reads]
-writeFastq(SelectReads, paste("INDEX_1_5", "_Perfect31.fq", sep=""))
+writeFastq(SelectReads, paste("INDEX_1_5", "_treatment_results31.fq", sep=""))
 ```

 **3. Mapping of primer sequence and Mapping of reads**

-The reads were mapped to the library of all AGATCT fragment 5' and 3' ends (of 50 bp length) from the TAIR10 genome used as the reference.
+The reads were mapped to the library of all AGATCT fragment 5' and 3' ends (of 100 bp length) from the TAIR10 genome used as the reference.
 Mapping was conducted by Bowtie2 in all positions with up to 2 mismatches allowed in the contact region only and without mismatches in the restriction sequence.
 The reads mapped to both fragment ends are combined for further analysis.
 A script (*mapping.sh*) is provided for this step.